sagemath/trac_to_gh/Issue 7806.md

 # Issue 7806: Clarify what a MIP variable is

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7806

 Original creator: ncohen